At the Gates

-At the Gates is a Swedish death metal band from Gothenburg, formed in 1990.
-The band was a major progenitor of Gothenburg-style melodic death metal alongside In Flames and Dark Tranquillity.
+At the Gates is a Swedish melodic death metal band from Gothenburg, formed in 1990.
+The band was a major progenitor of Gothenburg-style metal alongside Dark Tranquillity and In Flames.
 Prior to their first disbandment in 1996, At the Gates released four albums, ending with and including Slaughter of the Soul (1995), which has been seen as a landmark in the mid-1990s Swedish death metal scene.
 After reuniting for a one-off tour in 2008, the band reformed once again in 2011, and they have since released three more albums: At War with Reality (2014), To Drink from the Night Itself (2018) and The Nightmare of Being (2021).

 History

 Early career (1990–1994)

 At the Gates were formed in late 1990 by former members of the death and black metal band Grotesque.
 They recorded a debut EP, Gardens of Grief, for the Dolores record label.
-The EP led the label Peaceville Records to sign the band, and they released their debut album, The Red in the Sky Is Ours in 1992.
+The EP led the label Peaceville Records to sign the band, and they released their debut album, The Red in the Sky Is Ours, in 1992.

-After the recording of their second studio album, With Fear I Kiss the Burning Darkness, founding member and guitarist Alf Svensson left the band in 1993, to pursue tattoo artistry, graphic novel illustration and his solo electronic-opera-black metal project, Oxiplegatz.
-He was soon replaced by former House of Usher guitarist Martin Larsson, who the band knew from underground tape trading.
+After recording their second studio album, With Fear I Kiss the Burning Darkness, founding member and guitarist Alf Svensson left the band in 1993, to pursue tattoo artistry, graphic novel illustration and his solo electronic-opera-black metal project, Oxiplegatz.
+He was replaced by former House of Usher guitarist Martin Larsson, who the band knew from underground tape trading.
 The band continued touring Europe, and were filmed for a Headbangers Ball special feature in Nottingham, England in July 1993.

 Success and breakthrough (1994–1996)

 In 1994, At the Gates released their third album, Terminal Spirit Disease, which was hailed as a breakthrough album.

-The band continued touring and in 1995 released their most commercially and critically successful album: Slaughter of the Soul, on Earache Records.
+The band continued touring and in 1995 released their most commercially and critically successful album, Slaughter of the Soul, on Earache Records.
 The album is regarded as their strongest death metal effort, compared to previous albums.
 This album firmly rooted the band as one of the leaders of the Swedish metal scene, the "Gothenburg sound" of melodic death metal.
 The band received international attention for the album, gaining them several U.S. tours and heavy rotation of the music video for "Blinded by Fear" on MTV in the United States, but despite this international success, the Björler brothers departed in 1996.
 The remaining members decided it would be impossible to continue without them, so the band broke up.